Home AI/ML Self-Supervised Learning (SSL) for Pretraining: A Complete Guide

 Masked Modeling Methods

 BERT (Devlin et al., 2019) pioneered masked language modeling (MLM) for NLP.
 It masks 15% of input tokens and trains a Transformer to predict the masked tokens from context.
-This seemingly simple objective produces representations that capture deep linguistic knowledge — syntax, semantics, coreference, and even some world knowledge.
+This seemingly simple objective produces representations that capture deep linguistic knowledge, syntax, semantics, coreference, and even some world knowledge.
 BERT’s representations power everything from search engines to retrieval-augmented generation systems.

 MAE (He et al., 2022) applied masked modeling to images with spectacular results.
 It masks a whopping 75% of image patches and trains a Vision Transformer to reconstruct the masked patches.
 The key innovation is asymmetric design: only the visible 25% of patches pass through the heavy encoder, while a lightweight decoder handles reconstruction.
-This makes MAE extremely compute-efficient.
+This makes MAE highly compute-efficient.

 BEiT (Bao et al., 2022) takes a different approach to masked image modeling.
 Instead of reconstructing raw pixels, it predicts discrete visual tokens generated by a pre-trained dVAE (discrete variational autoencoder).
 This makes the prediction task more semantic and less focused on low-level pixel details.